ellennia/marpg/README.md

 An as of yet unnamed RPG set on Mars, utilizing a custom XML-driven text adventure engine.

-Created by Lexi and Ellen.
+Created by Ellen and Lexi.

+# How to run

+Run src/main.py

+Type 'p' in the character creation option to skip character creation with a pre-made character.